 - Your age- Brain tumors are more common in the elderly and children.

 - Family history - If anyone in your immediate family has a history of brain tumors, you are at risk.

 - Exposure to radiation - If you have a history of exposure to radiation, your risk increases significantly.

 Diagnosis of Brain Tumor

-Brain tumours are of two types – Benign or Non cancerous and Malignant or Cancerous.
+Brain tumours are of two types – Benign or Non-cancerous and Malignant or Cancerous.
 The confirmation of the type is done by Biopsy.
-Unlike tumours of other parts of the body, in brain, the biopsy is mostly done along with brain tumor surgery.
+Unlike tumours of other parts of the body, in the brain, the biopsy is mostly done along with brain tumor surgery.

 Treatment of Brain Tumor